Criminal and Civil Procedure

 You won't be able to enrol into this subject if you've already successfully completed or currently enrolled in the following subject(s) as they are considered anti-requisites due to the similarity of the content.

-This is a paired unit with LAW161.
-Students who have successfully completed LAW161 should undertake this unit in 2020.
-If students do not undertake and successfully complete this unit in 2020, they will need to complete LAW162.
-LAW161 will then count as a Listed Law Unit rather than a Core Unit.
+To enrol in this subject you will need to pass UNE-LAW100 and UNE-LAW101 and UNE-LAW161 and UNE-LAW171 subjects.
+Please note as UNE results are released after the close of enrolment date, your enrolment into this subject will be withdrawn if you do not receive a satisfactory result for UNE-LAW100 and UNE-LAW101 and UNE-LAW161 and UNE-LAW171.
+This is a paired unit with UNE-LAW161.
+Students who have successfully completed UNE-LAW161 should undertake this unit in 2020.
+If students do not undertake and successfully complete this unit in 2020, they will need to complete UNE-LAW162.
+UNE-LAW161 will then count as a Listed Law Unit rather than a Core Unit.
 Students who successfully complete LAW162 do not undertake LAW312.

 - EquipmentDetails - Headphones or speakers (required to listen to lectures and other media) Headset, including microphone (highly recommended) Webcam (may be required for participation in virtual classrooms and/or media presentations).